grinderrz/rpc-protocol/README.md

 </table>

 ### Response
-Request should be encoded using json.
+Response should be encoded using json too.
 Format described below:

 ```json
 {